SignalK/signalk.github.io/_developers/apis_and_conventions.md

 #### /signalk/api/v1/

-The base URL MUST provide a Signal K document that is valid according to the Signal K [full schema](http://signalk.org/specification.html).
+The base URL MUST provide a Signal K document that is valid according to the Signal K [schema specification]({{site.baseurl}}specification.html).
 The contents SHOULD be all the current values of the data items the server knows.

 If the path following the base is a valid Signal K path `GET` will retrieve the Signal K branch named by the path; e.g.
 `/signalk/api/v1/vessels/123456789/navigation/position` returns